cartesi/docs/docs/machine/intro.md

 Modern software development involves the combination of dozens of off-the-shelf software components.
 Creating these components took the concerted effort of an active worldwide community over the course of several decades.
-They have all been developed and tested using well-established toolchains (programming languages, compilers, linkers, profilers, debuggers etc), and rely on multiple services provided by modern operating systems (memory management, multi-tasking, file systems, networking, etc).
+They have all been developed and tested using well-established toolchains (programming languages, compilers, linkers, profilers, debuggers, etc.), and rely on multiple services provided by modern operating systems (memory management, multi-tasking, file systems, networking, etc.).

 Smart contracts are developed using ad-hoc toolchains, and run directly on top of custom virtual machines, without the support of an underlying operating system.
 This arrangement deprives developers of the tools of their trade, severely reduces the expressive power at their disposal, and consequently decimates their productivity.